ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-create.md

 Use this command to create a new Managed Kubernetes Cluster.
 Regarding the name for the Kubernetes Cluster, the limit is 63 characters following the rule to begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.

+You can wait for the Cluster to be in "ACTIVE" state using `--wait-for-state` flag together with `--timeout` option.

 Required values to run a command:

 * K8s Cluster Name